 If it costs $10,000 to sell a $200,000 home, does it really cost $40,000 to sell an $800,0000 home based on a 5% selling commission?!
 One could argue that it might take more effort to sell the $200,000 home, because it is likely in a less desirable, or lower demand area.
 Imagine if you owned a $2 million home, which is quite typical in places such as San Francisco and New York City.
 Are homeowners really expected to pay a whopping $100,000 to sell their home?
 This is utterly ludicrous and something that companies like Zillow, Trulia, and Redfin should have fixed.
 But they haven’t.
 Why is this?

 The reason is simple.
 Zillow is in cahoots with the real estate industry.
 They derive advertisement revenue from real estate companies and agents who want to use Zillow’s platform to broadcast their services and homes for sale.
+74% of Zillow’s revenue comes from fees agents pay for customer leads and apartment leads, 8% comes from fees banks pay for mortgage leads, and 18% comes from advertising based on their latest 3Q2014 earnings results.
 As a result, Zillow goes limp dick on the fight to lower selling costs for sellers, which ultimately creates higher prices for buyers.